Twispay/twispay.github.io/hosted-page.md

 ### 3. Receive the Payment Status

+Before being able to receive the Payment Status, you first need to set up your Hosted Page Template in Twispay.
+< Gif of Payment Page Setup >

+****

 In this step, there are two URLs you need to provide.
 After a transaction is completed, the customer is redirected to a Payment Page Back URL.
 The request response sent by Twispay needs a landing location in the form of a "Server to Server Notification URL".